 The Sims Foundation has awarded around $50 million since its founding.
 Annual report and financial data can be viewed here.

 Local groups may also be able to find a place to host a workshop or event by contacting the Sims Foundation.
 Keep up with this funder's work and interests through its news section.
 Past topics of coverage include high school student mentoring, local health rankings, youth transitioning, and strategies for healthy communities.

-General questions can be directed to the staff at 803-286-8772 or email@example.com.
+Direct general questions to the staff at 803-286-8772 or firstname.lastname@example.org.
 The foundation is run by a staff of seven and led by President/CEO, Susan DeVenny.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)